GrinonBarrett/Taksidos/Extras/Character Creation/Classes/Rogue.md

 • **Riposte**.
 Once per round, if you parry an attack and that attack would have been a critical failure, you may perform a melee attack against that foe.
 Additionally, each level of training in your weapon grants you a +1 to your Parry attempts.

+• **Rogue Magic**.
+Once per counterpsell check, you may spend 2 points of luck to gain a +3 bonus to your counterspell check result.

 • **Shield Mastery**.
 You are able to use a shield like a true warrior.
 You may use it as a weapon, treating it as a club.
 You do not benefit from the warrior's weapon mastery of the club when used this way.
 You can gain training with them as though it were a weapon.
 If you gain Mastery with it, by specializing (or splashing) in the warrior class, you gain a bonus to parry checks equal to the shield's bonus.
 You also gain an additional +1 bonus to defense when blocking.

+• **Skin of your Teeth**.
+If you spend 5 or more points of luck to modify a save, and it is a critical success, you recover a point of luck.

 • **Slick**.
 As a reaction, you may spend at least 2 luck points to grant yourself a +3 bonus to defense against a single attack.
 For each point spent beyond the first two, this bonus is increased by +1.